TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_5_Write_and_Persistence.md

 ### First Run
 HR sends: employeeId = 2002
-ISC has never seen 2002 → Create Bob.
+ISC has never seen 2002 → Create Bob

 ### Second Run
 HR sends: employeeId = 2002, department changed
-ISC recognizes 2002 → Update Bob.
+ISC recognizes 2002 → Update Bob

 ### Third Run
 HR does not send Bob at all
-ISC only knows one thing:
-Bob was not seen this time.

-ISC does NOT know:
+ISC does not know why.
-- Did Bob leave?
-- Was Bob filtered?
-- Did extraction fail?

-It only knows: Bob is missing-from-feed.
+It only knows: Bob was not seen this time.

-What happens next depends on your rules.
+So Bob becomes: **Missing-from-feed**

 ---

 ## Missing-from-Feed: Uncertainty, Not Truth

-Missing-from-feed does not mean:
+Missing-from-feed does NOT mean:
-“Person left.”
+“Bob left.”

 It means:
-“I did not see this record in this run.”
+“I did not see Bob in this run.”

-Reasons can include:
+Possible reasons:
-- Person really left
+- Bob really left
-- Source filtered them
+- Filter excluded Bob
+- Pagination broke
+- Delta skipped Bob
 - Connector lost permission
-- Pagination broke
-- Delta marker skipped data

-So persistence asks:
+Persistence now asks:

 “What should I do when I am unsure?”

-Your answer can be:
+Your answer becomes policy.
-- Disable
-- Delete
-- Ignore

-This is a philosophy choice, not just a setting.

 ---

 ## Disable vs Delete: Two Worldviews

-Disable says:
+### Disable says:
 “I don’t see you now, but I remember you.”
 History stays.
 Audits stay.
 Context stays.

-Delete says:
+### Delete says:
 “I will forget you completely.”
 History may vanish.
 Audits lose meaning.